 Luna Innovations Incorporated ("Luna Innovations") was incorporated in the Commonwealth of Virginia in 1990 and subsequently reincorporated in the State of Delaware in April 2003.
-We are engaged in the research, development and commercialization of innovative technologies in the areas of test & measurement, sensing, and instrumentation products and health care products.
+We are engaged in the research, development and commercialization of innovative technologies in the areas of test & measurement, sensing, and instrumentation products, secure computing and communications and health care.
 We are organized into two main groups, which work closely together to turn ideas into products: our Technology Development Group, and our Product and License Group.
-We have a disciplined and integrated business model that is designed to accelerate the process of bringing new and innovative technologies to market.
+We have a business model that is designed to accelerate the process of bringing new and innovative technologies to market.
 We identify technology that can fulfill identified market needs.
 We then take these solutions from the applied research stage through commercialization.